sethetter/dotfiles/README.md

 # dotfiles

-Just my personal configuration for some of my tools :)
+Just my personal configuration for some of my tools

-- bash/fish
-- git
-- spacemacs
-- tmux

-There is also a couple scripts to install and set things up for a Fedora machine.
+Keeping this README up to date with how often I change my setup is probably not feasible `¯\_(ツ)_/¯`